 Researcher:- Henry Lancaster

 The region is also on the cusp of further leaps forward as a result of spectrum policies.
 Governments and regulators are making use of spectrum released from the switch from analogue to digital broadcasting.
-Although most of the region failed to meet the ITU’s June 2015 deadline for ISO, the process will progress in coming months, and thus into 2016 and 2017 regulators will be in a position to auction these spectrum assets.
-Mobile network operators will then be able to improve their network capabilities, and drive mobile broadband deeper into non-urban areas.
+Those countries which failed to meet the ITU’s June 2015 deadline are expected to make progress during 2017, enabling spectrum in the 700MHz band to be repurposed for broadband use and thus driving broadband connectivity deeper into rural areas.

 There have also been continuing investments in building local Internet Exchange Points to reduce dependence on international connectivity for local internet services, so lowering the cost of developing local hosting and application development.
 The African Internet Exchange System, an African Union project implemented by the Internet Society, aims to have 80% of African users’ internet traffic exchanged within Africa by 2020.